 W. Wayne Woody has served as a director of our company since 2003 and as Chairman of the board of directors since May 9, 2007.
 He served as the Interim Chief Financial Officer for Legacy Investment Group, a boutique investment firm, from 2000 to 2001.
 From 1968 until his retirement in 1999, Mr. Woody was employed by KPMG LLP and its predecessor firms, Peat Marwick Mitchell & Co. and Peat Marwick Main.
 As a Senior Partner of KMPG, he served in a number of key positions, including Securities and Exchange Commission Reviewing Partner and Partner-in-Charge of Professional Practice and Firm Risk Management for the southeastern United States and Puerto Rico.
 Mr. Woody was also a member of the board of directors of KPMG from 1990 through 1994.
-Since 2003, he has served as a director of American HomePatient, Inc., a publicly traded home health care provider, and as a trustee of the Wells Family of Real Estate Funds, a REIT-index mutual fund.
+Since 2003, he has served as a director of American HomePatient, Inc., a publicly traded home health care provider.
 Prior to April 16, 2007, he was also a director of Wells Real Estate Investment Trust II, Inc. Mr. Woody is a retired Certified Public Accountant in Georgia and North Carolina.

 Michael R. Buchanan has served as a director of our company since 2002.
 He was employed by Bank of America, N.A. and its predecessor banks, NationsBank and C&S National Bank, from 1972 until his retirement in 2002.
 While at Bank of America, he held several key positions, including Managing Director of the Real Estate Banking Group, which was responsible for providing real estate loans, including construction, acquisition, development and bridge financing for the commercial and residential real estate industry, as well as providing structured financing for REITs.
 Mr. Buchanan also currently serves as director of D.R.
-Horton, Inc. Mr. Buchanan served as a trustee of Wells Family of Real Estate Funds, a REIT-index mutual fund, from 2002 to 2008.
+Horton, Inc.

 Wesley E. Cantrell has served as an independent director of our company since May 2007.
 He was employed by Lanier Worldwide, Inc. (formerly NYSE: LR), a global document management company, from 1955 until his retirement in 2001.
 While at Lanier, Mr. Cantrell served in a number of key positions, including President from 1977 to 1987, President and Chief Executive Officer from 1987 to 1999, and Chairman and Chief Executive Officer from 1999 to 2001.
 From 1998 to 2009, Mr. Cantrell served as a director for AnnTaylor Stores Corporation (NYSE: ANN).
-Mr. Cantrell formerly served as a director of Institutional REIT, Inc., a public program newly sponsored by our former advisor.
+Mr. Cantrell formerly served as a director for First Union National Bank of Atlanta and briefly served as a director of Institutional REIT, Inc., a public program newly sponsored by our former advisor.

 William H. Keogler, Jr. has served as a director of our company since 1998.
 In 1985, Mr. Keogler founded Keogler, Morgan & Company, Inc., a full-service brokerage firm, and Keogler Investment Advisory, Inc., an investment advisory firm, in which he served as Chairman of the Board, President and Chief Executive Officer.
 In 1997, both companies were sold to SunAmerica, Inc., a publicly traded NYSE-listed company.
 Mr. Keogler continued to serve as President and Chief Executive Officer of these companies until his retirement in 1998.
-In addition, Mr. Keogler has served as a trustee of Wells Family of Real Estate Funds, a REIT-index mutual fund, since 2001.

-Frank C. McDowell has served as a director of our company since June 13, 2008.
+Frank C. McDowell has served as a director of our company since June 13, 2008 and as Vice Chairman since January 20, 2010.
 From 1995 until his retirement in 2004, Mr. McDowell served as President, Chief Executive Officer and Director of BRE Properties, Inc., a self-administered equity REIT, which owns and operates income-producing properties, primarily apartments, in selected Western U.S. markets.
 From 1992 to 1995, Mr. McDowell was chairman and CEO of Cardinal Realty, the nation's fifteenth largest apartment management company and the nineteenth largest owner of multifamily housing at the time.
 Mr. McDowell was also a Certified Public Accountant in Texas from 1973 to 1993.